 We have the right to decline to accept your authorisation for any transaction if we are uncertain for any reason of the authenticity or validity of the authorisation or your legal capacity to give the authorisation.
 We will not be liable to you or any other person for any loss or damage which you or such other person may suffer as a result of our action.

-If you close your account before a transaction debit is processed, you will remain liable for any dishonour fees incurred in respect of that transaction the Summary of Accounts & Availability of Access Facilities brochure for any restrictions on withdrawals applying to certain accounts and for any applicable daily cash withdrawal limits or other transaction limits.
+If you close your account before a transaction debit is processed, you will remain liable for any dishonour fees incurred in respect of that transaction.

 Over the Counter Withdrawals